-Note: You will make changes to the configuration files to set up your dial plan and customize Asterisk to suit your particular needs.
-These changes are stored in the /etc/zaptel.conf configuration file.
+Note: This step installs sample configuration files which are necessary for Asterisk.
+You will make changes to these configuration files to set up your dial plan and customize Asterisk to suit your particular needs.

 Chapter 3 Configuration

 This chapter provides sample configurations to demonstrate customizing the Asterisk software to meet your individual needs.
 Each section explains basic options as examples.
 Once you have familiarized yourself with the samples, you can edit the configuration files to meet your specific needs.